sappelt/importance_sampling/README.md

 What is missing:

 - Use fast rank-one updates
-- Cluster data using MinMax k-means
+- Cluster data using approximate kernel clusters
 - Finding closest clusters
 - Deleting stale clusters